 Life After Life: A Novel

 I began this book knowing nothing about it, and it took me a while to get my bearings.
 Atkinson's creative (and sometimes, mind-bending) structure shows clearly how tiny choices in her protagonist's life (and the lives of those around her) lead to vastly different outcomes.
 Vastly.
+Ursula Todd dies before taking her first breath, while another Ursula Todd is born with a piercing wail.
+The rest of the book follows Ursula's unique life cycle from death to life and back again, as WWII approaches.
 Bonus: Atkinson's novel is packed with literary references that serious literary types will appreciate.

 What if you could live again and again, until you got it right?

 On a cold and snowy night in 1910, Ursula Todd is born, the third child of a wealthy English banker and his wife.
 She dies before she can draw her first breath.
 On that same cold and snowy night, Ursula Todd is born, lets out a lusty wail, and embarks upon a life that will be, to say the least, unusual.
 For as she grows, she also dies, repeatedly, in any number of ways.
 Ursula’s world is in turmoil, facing the unspeakable evil of the two greatest wars in history.
 What power and force can one woman exert over the fate of civilization — if only she has the chance?

 Wildly inventive, darkly comic, startlingly poignant — this is Kate Atkinson at her absolute best.